Kalebu/Website-blocker-python/README.md

 Hi Guys 👋

-This repo consist of a code of a simple website blocker project implemented in Python, It can be used to block certain websites during working time to reduce distraction thus improving productivity
+This repository consists the code of a simple website blocker project implemented in Python.
+It can be used to block certain websites during work time to reduce distraction thus improving productivity.

 The magic
 --------------

-The magic of this project lies on modifying the host file withing your computer that manages how you access the web
+The magic of this project lies on modifying the host file within your computer that manages how you access the web.

 Getting started
 ---------------------

-Well getting started with this project just clone the repo and edit the host file location depending on the OS your using
+Well to get started with this project just clone the repository and edit the host file location depending on the OS your using.

 ```bash
     $-> git clone https://github.com/Kalebu/Website-blocker-python